Chapter 1:

 Until it opened.

-“Is that how you talk to a girl who’s crying?” the creature asked.
+“Is that how you talk to a lady who’s crying?” the creature asked.

-A girl?
+A lady?
 I thought, now that I think about it, it does look like one.

-Slowly, the creature began to transform in front of my eyes, and until it took the shape of a woman.
+Slowly, the creature began to transform in front of my eyes until it took the shape of a woman.

-The girl gives me a somewhat confused look, the first expression I’ve seen in a while, and I begin to wonder if I said something weird.
+The woman gave me a somewhat confused look, the first expression I’ve seen in a while, and I began to wonder if I said something weird.
 Perhaps that sort of phrase wasn’t appropriate in a situation like this.
+However, I suddenly noticed the shade of blue on her lightening up.

-“No, don’t be,” she says, “I should be the one ashamed of crying on the bus like this.”
+“No, don’t be,” she said, “I should be the one ashamed of crying on the bus like this.”

 I looked around the place.